MUbarak123-56/fpl_team_optimization/README.md

 $$H = -1*h + c1 + c2 + c3 + c4 + c5 + c6 + c7$$

-Then, the problem hamiltonian was compiled and converted into a Binary Quadratic Model which the D-Wave's LeapHybridSampler used to obtain a solution.
+Then, the problem hamiltonian was compiled and converted into a Binary Quadratic Model which the D-Wave's LeapHybridSampler used to obtain a solution for creating an optimized squad.

       model = H.compile()
       bqm = model.to_bqm()